A trip to the Menir of Almendres and Cromlech of Almendres.Quick Details

 EXCLUDED FROM THE TOUR

-Next, we will continue driving amongst the cork trees through the Almendres property.
-As the road is in poor shape, we will slowly make our way to the Cromlech of Almendres, often referred to as the Stonehenge of Portugal.
+Next, we will continue driving amongst the cork trees through the Almendres property and make our way to the Cromlech of Almendres, often referred to as the Stonehenge of Portugal.
+The road to access the Cromlech is in poor shape and has been cut by the Municipality of Evora (they have also advised guests not to drive past this point), so we will park the van and walk ~25 minutes (1.25km or 0.77 miles) to reach the monument.
 At the site, we will continue our discussion of the Neolithic and provide an overview of the theories associated with the monument.
 You will learn about the history of this site from archaeologists specializing in the prehistory of this region.
 After this, you will have some free time to explore the site at your own pace.

 After we have finished visiting the Almendres Cromlech, we will make our way out of the Almendres complex.
-As we leave the property, we will make a stop at the interpretive centre/gift shop.
+As we leave the property, we will make a stop at the gift shop (if it is open).
 You will have some free time to browse and explore.

 Our return journey to Évora will commence thereafter, with drop-offs scheduled between 11:30-12:30 (morning tour) and 16:30-17:30 (afternoon tour), conveniently timed for a delightful lunch or dinner in the city. |